asmita-bhardwaj/cse15l-lab-reports/Lab Report 1 - Remote Access and Filesystem.md

   - cat /home/linux/ieng6/cs15lwi23/public/hello.txt

-Below is what such commands would run like, remotely through the VS Code terminal:
+Below is what such commands would run like:
 ![Image](TryingCommands.jpg)